-Do you experience a strange back pain after sitting or standing with your guitar for extended periods of time?
+Do you experience back pain after practicing your guitar for extended periods of time?

 Do not fret (pun intended)!
-These are just signs of a tension buildup.
+These are signs of tension buildup.

-Tension buildup is quite common among first-time guitarists.
-Awareness is the first step to tackle the pain.
+Tension buildup is quite common among beginning guitarists.
+Awareness of what is causing the tension is the first step to tackle the pain.

 2. Bring the Instrument to You

-One of the main reasons why we hunch our backs while playing guitar is the instrument may feel like it’s too far away from us.
+One of the main reasons we hunch our backs while playing guitar is because the instrument feels like it is far away.
 The key to correcting this is to bring the instrument towards you, and not your body towards the instrument.

 The solution is simple: